ros-navigation/docs.nav2.org/migration/Jazzy.rst

 A new parameter for the BT Navigator "error_code_name_prefixes" was introduced.
 It replaces the "error_code_id_names" parameter to support both an error code and an associated error message.
 Behavior tree elements that support an "error_code_id" and "error_msg" attribute, must have values that use the corresponding prefix with the suffix "_error_code" and "_error_msg" respectively.
 The error messages can then be viewed by applications calling Nav2 or its servers for handling specific errors with more contextual information than simply the error code.

+Thus, users must update their ``nav2_params.yaml`` to include this new format of specifying error message and code locations.

 .. code-block:: xml

   <ComputePathToPose goal="{goal}" path="{path}" planner_id="{selected_planner}" error_code_id="{compute_path_error_code} error_msg="{compute_path_error_msg}"/>